wp-plugins/efront/readme.txt

 * Use the shortcodes:
 * `[efront-catalog]` : to list your eFront courses
 * `[efront-signup]` : to have a signup form for new users to eFront

+* Each time you retreive a eFront item (courses/lessons list, single course/lesson, categories list etc) this item is cached for performance reasons.
+If you want to force cached items to be updated you should clear your cache. (_Administration Panel > eFront > Clear cache_)

 == Frequently Asked Questions ==